stav/sirem/docs/PLANS_IMPLEMENTATION.md

 The `metadata` JSONB field provides flexibility for storing additional plan information that doesn't fit into the standard schema.
 This is particularly useful for:

-**🎯 SCHEMA DEFINITION: The metadata structure is defined in two sources of truth that must be kept in sync:**
+**🎯 SCHEMA DEFINITION: The metadata structure uses a hierarchical schema as the single source of truth:**
-- `@/schema/plans-metadata-schema.ts` - TypeScript Schema for dynamic forms and validation
+- `@/schema/plans-metadata-schema.ts` - Hierarchical TypeScript Schema (sections with nested properties arrays) for dynamic forms and validation
-- `src/lib/plan-metadata-utils.ts` - TypeScript interface for type safety

-**⚠️ IMPORTANT: When adding, modifying, or removing metadata fields, update BOTH files to maintain consistency.**
+- `src/lib/plan-metadata-utils.ts` - Runtime utilities that automatically extract properties from the schema using `getAllProperties()`

+**✅ AUTOMATIC SYNCHRONIZATION: The schema is the single source of truth.
+Properties are extracted at runtime from the hierarchical sections structure, so adding fields to the schema automatically makes them available throughout the application.
+No manual updates needed in plan-metadata-utils.ts when adding new fields.**

+**🔑 KEY PROPERTY REQUIREMENT: Each property in the `properties` array must have a `key` field.
+This key serves as:**
+- The property name in the database JSONB metadata (e.g., `metadata.premium_monthly`)
+- The field identifier for form data binding and React keys
+- The lookup key for property indexing in `getAllProperties()`
+- The unique identifier in `FieldDefinition` objects

+Since properties are stored in an array (not an object), the `key` must be explicit - it cannot be inferred from object keys like in flat schemas.
+This key maps directly to how values are stored and retrieved in the `plan.metadata` JSONB field.

 1. **Extended Benefits**: Benefits that vary by carrier or year (card, fitness, transportation)
 2. **Prescription Drug Details**: Complex RX coverage that needs more than the pharmacy_benefit field